-Walking speed is a marker for knee osteoarthritisMarch 20th, 2012 in Arthritis & Rheumatism /
+Walking speed is a marker for knee osteoarthritisMarch 20, 2012 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay) -- Slower walking speed may be a marker for identifying those at risk for knee osteoarthritis (OA), according to a study published online March 5 in Arthritis Care & Research.